appscode/blog/content/post/bpf-opa/index.md

 You can find the project on [GitHub](https://github.com/kubeshield/bpf-opa-demo).

 If you have read all the way to the end, I want to thank you.
-If you have any questions and want to know more, you can reach me via [Twitter](https://twitter.com/tsaha) or [Email](mailto:tamal@appscode.com).
+If you have any questions and want to know more, you can reach us via [Email](mailto:kubeshield-dev@appscode.com).